sharovatov/sharovatov.github.io/e/2024-01-qa-knowledge.md

 Changes in Business Goals and User Expectations: As market demands and user expectations change, software products must adapt to meet these new requirements.
 A test strategy that does not consider these changes may fail to identify critical issues.
 Emergence of New Testing Tools and Practices: The introduction of new testing tools and practices can render existing test strategies less efficient or effective.
 Incorporating modern tools and practices, such as automated testing and DevOps practices, can necessitate updates to test strategies.

-(тимлид? программист?)

-лучшая проверка — деятельности проверка но иногда она может заниматьс too much time да и не все покрывает

-мы можем сознательно ухудшать качество проверки для сокращения времени редуцируя сложную деятельность до простых действий, необходимых но недостаточных

-или тестовый день

-(закон литтла?)
+left to cover:

+- little's law
-soft skills
+- soft skills
-cultural fit
+- cultural fit
-proactivity
+- proactivity